wallabyway/OTG-client-sample/README.md

  > Note, for BIM360 hosted files, this conversion process is automatically triggered when a file changes.

 ## Part 2 - Viewing

+You use the same Forge Viewer as before... but change the environment variable to 'fluent', [like this.](https://github.com/wallabyway/OTG-client-sample/blob/552c78b1fe8e1177f6694fd947a17fd189a8505b/public/js/ForgeViewer.js#L26-L29)

 > you'll need this to bypass the Autodesk white-list, for the time being (oddly enough, Chrome browsers allow `localhost:3000`, but safari doesn't )...